Linuxfabrik/monitoring-plugins/check-plugins/xml/README.md

 * WARN if the XPath expression returns an empty result.
 * WARN if the expected string is not found in the XPath result.
 * UNKNOWN on XML parsing errors, wrong namespace syntax, XPath errors, or text search within non-text tags.
+* UNKNOWN when the `lxml` Python module is not installed.
 * `--always-ok` suppresses all alerts and always returns OK.